Homotopy theory with *categories: (Marked) -categories and linear versions

 In the following we consider the zero algebra as a $C^{*}$-algebra.
 Let $\bA$ be a $\C$-linear $*$-category. \begin{ddd} A representation of $\bA$ in a $C^{*}$-algebra $B$ is a map $\rho:\Mor(\bA)\to B$ with the following properties: \begin{enumerate} \item For every two objects $a,a^{\prime}$ of $\bA$ the restriction of $\rho$ to the subset $\Hom_{\bA}(a,a^{\prime})$ of $\Mor(\bA)$ is $\C$-linear. \item $\rho(f\circ g)=\rho(f)\rho(g)$ for all pairs of composeable morphisms $f,g$ in $ \Mor(\bA)$ \item $\rho(f^{*})=\rho(f)^{*}$ for all $f$ in $\Mor(\bA)$ \end{enumerate} \end{ddd}

-\begin{rem} One could say that a representation $\rho$ as in Definition \ref{ffjweowefew} is a possibly non-unital morphism of $\C$-linear $*$-categories $ \bA\to \bB $, where $\bB$ is the (possibly non-unital) $\C$-linear $*$-category associated to the $C^{*}$-algebra $B$ as in Example \ref{gerigoergregrege}.
-Since we do not want to talk about non-unital morphisms we avoid to use this interpretation. \hB \end{rem}
+\begin{remark} One could say that a representation $\rho$ as in Definition \ref{ffjweowefew} is a possibly non-unital morphism of $\C$-linear $*$-categories $ \bA\to \bB $, where $\bB$ is the (possibly non-unital) $\C$-linear $*$-category associated to the $C^{*}$-algebra $B$ as in Example \ref{gerigoergregrege}.
+Since we do not want to talk about non-unital morphisms we avoid to use this interpretation. \hB \end{remark}